-This Sunday we're going to hear the gospel account of the wedding at Cana, where Jesus turns to Mary and says, "Woman, how does your concern affect me?
+At the wedding at Cana, Jesus turned to Mary and said, "Woman, how does your concern affect me?
 My hour has not yet come.”

 Sounds disrespectful, doesn't it?